 “Honor” means that the husband is to treat his wife with respect.
 She is a fellow heir of eternal life.
 He gives his wife deference.
 This implies that the husband has a perception of his wife’s needs.
 We must see something before we can pay it regard.

-God expects the husband to honor and respect his wife.
+God expects the husband to honor, cherish, and respect his wife.

 It is popular to depict men as misogynists and exploiters of women today.
 Men are lower in their opinion than a snake on snowshoes!
-If a husband heeds the principles of this passage, he will understand an essential need of his wife.
+If a husband heeds the principles of this passage, he will understand his wife’s essential need.

-There is an old proverb that says, “No one can stand the awful knowledge that he is not needed.”
+An old proverb says, “No one can stand the awful knowledge that he is not needed.”
 The wife needs to know that her husband needs her.
 Our society dramatically assaults the wife who stays at home.
 This lowers her self-esteem.
 The husband should not be a part of this attack.

 The husband is to impart or portion out honor to his wife.
 The husband is to give his wife a very part of his being.
 He cannot live as an entity unto himself.
 In Christian marriage, he cannot live as an entity apart from his wife.
 He must make his wife a part of his life.